Montabaur

 Montabaur (/de/) is a town and the district seat of the Westerwaldkreis in Rhineland-Palatinate, Germany.
-At the same time, it is also the administrative centre of the Verbandsgemeinde of Montabaur – a kind of collective municipality – to which 24 other communities belong.
+It is also the administrative centre of the Verbandsgemeinde of Montabaur – a kind of collective municipality – to which 24 other communities belong.
 The town is known throughout the country for its strikingly yellow castle and its InterCityExpress railway station on the Cologne-Frankfurt high-speed rail line.

 Geography

 Location

 Montabaur lies in the Westerwald, roughly 20 km northeast of Koblenz.
 About 14,000 people live in the city, while the district is home to about 40,000.

 Constituent communities

 Montabaur has seven outlying centres.
 In the north lies Eschelbach, and in the west lie Horressen and Elgendorf.
 Stretching south along the Gelbach valley are the pilgrimage centre of Wirzenborn, and, farther along still, Reckenthal, Bladernheim and Ettersdorf.

 Neighbouring communities

 Montabaur's neighbours are, clockwise beginning in the north, Dernbach, Staudt, Heiligenroth, Großholbach, Girod, Steinefrenz, Heilberscheid, Isselbach, Stahlhofen, Untershausen, Holler, Niederelbert, Arzbach, Kadenbach, Neuhäusel, Nomborn and Hillscheid.